EducationBA (Oxford); GDL & BPTC (City)

 - R (on the application of Miller and another) v Secretary of State for Exiting the European Union UKSC 5 – acted for the People’s Challenge, interested parties, in the Secretary of State’s appeal to the Supreme Court in the Article 50 case

-- R (Miah) v The Independent Police Complaints Commission EWHC 3310 (Admin) – acted for the Claimant with Stephen Cragg QC
+- Miah, R (On the Application Of) v The Independent Police Complaints Commission & Anor EWCA Civ 2108 (Admin) – acted for the Claimant with Stephen Cragg QC, successfully overturning first instance decision.

 - Ordanduu & Optimus Mobile v Phonepay Plus Ltd a successful damages action brought against the regulator for premium rate services for breach of the Electronic Services Directive;